-But we've successfully used this method with our four year old.
+But we've successfully used this method with our kids on occasion.
 So far, it works well when we stick to non-dessert items as rewards.
 If we start talking about sweet things, interest is often lost on the meal and the focus is on dessert.

 After you're done eating and between meal times, talk with your kids.
 Educate and encourage them to make healthy choices with food.